skeeto/skeeto.github.com/_posts/2019-03-28-Fibers-the-Most-Elegant-Windows-API.markdown

 ### Fibers

 Windows fibers are really just [stackful][stack], symmetric coroutines.
-From a different point of view: they're cooperatively scheduled threads, which is the source of the analogous name, *fibers*.
+From a different point of view, they're cooperatively scheduled threads, which is the source of the analogous name, *fibers*.
 They're symmetric because all fibers are equal, and no fiber is the "main" fiber.
 If *any* fiber returns from its start routine, the program exits.
 (Older versions